Henny Youngman

 Henry "Henny" Youngman (March 16, 1906 – February 24, 1998) was an American comedian and musician famous for his mastery of the "one-liner", his best known being "Take my wife... please".

-In a time when many comedians told elaborate anecdotes, Youngman's routine consisted of telling simple one-liner jokes, occasionally with interludes of violin playing.
-These depicted simple, cartoon-like situations, eliminating lengthy build-ups and going straight to the punch line.
-Known as "the King of the One-Liners", a title conferred to him by columnist Walter Winchell, a stage performance by Youngman lasted only 15 to 20 minutes but contained dozens of jokes in rapid succession.
+Youngman's routine consisted of telling simple one-liner jokes in an age when many comedians told elaborate anecdotes; he also would occasionally perform an interlude of violin playing.
+His jokes depicted simple, cartoon-like situations, eliminating lengthy build-ups and going straight to the punch line.
+Youngman was known as "the King of the One-Liners", a title conferred by columnist Walter Winchell.
+His typical stage performance lasted only 15 to 20 minutes but contained dozens of jokes in rapid succession.

 Early life

 Henry Youngman was born to Russian Jews Yonkel Yungman and Olga Chetkin in Whitechapel, in the East End of London, England.
 His family moved to Bay Ridge, Brooklyn, New York, when he was a child.
 He grew up in New York City, took violin lessons and began as a comedian after he had worked for years at a print shop, where he wrote "comedy cards" containing one-line gags.
 The comedy cards were discovered by up-and-coming comedian Milton Berle, who encouraged Youngman and formed a close friendship with him.
 Berle said about him, "The only thing funnier than Henny's jokes is his violin playing."